 The ZCPBs cannot and should not be repurchased by the government because they are designed to finance long- term and sustainable infrastructure measures.
 Moreover, through the fact that the money stock usually increases over time, the ZCPBs can become a durable part of the CBs balance sheet without any negative side effects.
-Therefore, there is no need for a repurchase of the ZCPBs.
+19 Therefore, there is no need for a repurchase of the ZCPBs.
 In instances where an economy has successfully exited a period of recession - by additional government spending financed by ECBBs - and has shifted into an excessively strong boom situation, the CB would now have the opportunity to dampen the economy by asking the government for a tax financed repurchase of a part of the ECBBs.
-Using the ECBBs in that way the CB gains a new tool to slow down the economy without the need of a sharp increase in the interest rates.